zvallarino/phase-3-active-record-costume-store-lab/README.md

 that you need to add an attribute to the `costume_stores` table.
 Since this table is the second migration of three, you will need to run `rake db:rollback` twice to remove the previous migration for this table, then run `rake db:migrate` again to update the schema.
+Your code, however, may break if the other migration files are empty.

 ## Resources